glasgowcompbio/vimms/README.md

 To see a more thorough explanation of the use cases of ViMMS, please refer to the [Use Cases](pages/use_cases.md) section.

+You can also find this [quick guide on how to get started using ViMMS](https://github.com/glasgowcompbio/vimms/blob/master/demo/guide_to_vimms.ipynb).

 # Contributions

 As an open-source project licensed under MIT, we welcomes all forms of contributions, including bug fixes, new features, and more.
 You can find our community contribution guidelines [here](https://github.com/glasgowcompbio/vimms/blob/master/CONTRIBUTING.md).